-In line with the EU recommendations to State members on access to and preservation of scientific information, with the new Italian Law on OA (L. 112 /2013) and with the OA-CRUI guidelines on OA policy, at the end of March 2020 41 universities out of 97 adopted institutional OA mandates and many others are in the process of approving them (as of September 2018).
+In line with the EU recommendations to State members on access to and preservation of scientific information, with the new Italian Law on OA (L. 112 /2013) and with the OA-CRUI guidelines on OA policy, at the end of March 2020 41 universities out of 99 adopted OA mandates (they were 27 as of September 2018).

-The Universities of Milano and Bologna have adopted in 2018 an institutional policy on Open Access to research data.
+The Universities of Milano la Statale, Padova and Bologna have adopted in 2018 an institutional policy on Open Access to research data and data management.

-Large national funded research institutions or publicly funded medium or small research centres have not yet approved any policy with the exception of the ISS - Istituto Superiore di Sanità (the main research institution on health science funded by the Public Health Ministry), and the INGV (National Institute of Geophysics and Volcanology).
-However, the main national funded research institutions (ISS, INGV, ENEA, INFN) together with CRUI support OA in principle and committed themselves to take action in the near future by signing the Position Statement on the Open Access to Research Results in March 2013.
+The main national funded research institutions (CNR, ISS, INGV, ENEA, INFN) together with CRUI support OA in principle and committed themselves to take action in the near future by signing the Position Statement on the Open Access to Research Results in March 2013.
 In particular, INFN (Istituto Nazionale di Fisica Nucleare/National Institute for Nuclear Physics) participates in the SCOAP3 initiative, has an OA policy which is supported by an Italian version of Zenodo.org, Open Access Repository, and has signed Plan-S.

 In January 2014 the Ministry of Education, Universities and Research mandated OA for publications and datasets arising from the funding programme for young scientists (Bando SIR Scientific Independence for young scientists programme D. D. 23/01/14 n.
 17).
 According to the mandate, data and peer-reviewed articles must be deposited no later than the time of publication, and must be available in OA no later than six months from the date of publication in scientific, technical and medical fields and no later than 12 months from the date of publication in the social sciences and humanities.

-Currently, 32 data repositories are listed in Re3Data filtering by country “Italy”.
-8 are based in Italy, the remaining ones are run in collaboration with foreign organizations.
-The list of Italian based data repositories follows:
+Currently, 37 data repositories are listed in Re3Data filtering by country “Italy”.
+19 are based in Italy, the remaining ones are run in collaboration with foreign organizations.
+Since 2018, three universities have adopted a dataverse based data repository.